skip to main |

 - The song was used as an album opener because of it's lighthearted and upbeat nature...
 McCartney has tried to claim since that the words 'drive my car' were an "old blues euphemism for sex" but I think that's just him trying to sound cool.

 - The doubling of bass and rhythm guitar was suggested by Harrison, giving the song a heavier bottom end than previous Beatles tracks.
+He also composed the guitar riff that plays throughout the verses (though, as usual, he didn't get any official songwriting credit for it).

 - McCartney sings the lead vocals, and plays the piano and lead guitar (including the solo).
 Lennon only provided backing vocals and some cowbell, and Harrison played both the rhythm guitar and bass!